twitu/genome-assembly/README.md

 The read information is stored in a two level hash structure.
 We shall refer to the first level as `mmer_hash` and the second level as `kmer_hash`.
 Each `mmer_hash` entry contains an _mmer_ as key and a `kmer_hash` table as value.
 The `kmer_hash` table contains all _kmers_ that share the same _mmer_  signature.

-### 1.1 Converting base pairs to numbers
+### 1.1 Converting BP to numbers
-In various situations it is efficient and convenient to deal with base pairs as numbers.
+In various situations it is efficient and convenient to deal with BP as numbers.
 The programs performs the following mapping.
 | A | C | G | T |
 |--|--|--|--|
 | 3 | 2 | 1 | 0 |